-A Seattle native and grunge rock refugee, Peter studied violin and piano with his classically-trained parents, and was active in the burgeoning Seattle rock scene during college.
-As a vocalist and multi-instrumentalist (guitar, violin, piano, mandolin, bass), Peter has recorded in New York and Nashville, and has composed music for a variety of dance performances and independent film soundtracks.
+A Pacific Northwest native and grunge rock refugee, Peter studied violin and piano with his classical musician parents, and was active in the burgeoning Seattle rock scene during college.
+As a vocalist and multi-instrumentalist (guitar, violin, piano, mandolin, bass), Peter has recorded in New York City and Nashville, and has composed music for a variety of dance performances, and independent film and TV soundtracks.

+Currently, Peter is developing a new climate-themed futurist rock musical called "Higher Ground: The Musical."
 To keep up-to-date with Peter's musical activities and performances, please sign up for his mailing list.